vinaygoel/ars-workshop/README.md

 ##### Download Libraries #####

-To download software libraries needed for the workshop, execute the following command:
+To download software libraries needed for the workshop, run:

 ```
 bin/download-libraries.sh